Mrflaxe/Mrflaxe/README.md

 ### I'm Java Developer.

-- I am currently working on a Rust game server in Minecraft.
+- I currently working on a Rust game server in Minecraft.

 ### Connect with me: